diShine-digital-agency/tag-auditor/README.md

 ---

-## How to export your GTM container
+## How to get your GTM container export

 1. Open [tagmanager.google.com](https://tagmanager.google.com)
 2. Select your container